MehdiAzizian/liqo-resource-agent/README.md

 # Kubernetes Resource Agent

-A Kubernetes operator that monitors cluster resources in real-time and publishes resource availability for multi-cluster resource brokerage.
+A Kubernetes operator that monitors cluster resources in real-time, publishes availability to a central broker, and **receives reservation instructions** for multi-cluster resource brokerage.

 **Master's Thesis Project** - Multi-Cluster Resource Management System